I am different person in terms of how I think about the game, says 'Family Man' Rohit

 Rohit Sharma is in a "great space" in his life.
 India's white-ball vice-captain enjoyed a phenomenal 2019 in which he scored a record 2,442 runs as an opener across three formats and more importantly took up the challenge of being a Test opener with stupendous success.

-A double century on his "debut" as Test opener against South Africa gave India the kind of momentum they were desperately looking for after Virender Sehwag's exit from the scene.
-But ask Rohit about it and he says, "Honestly speaking, I stopped thinking about Test matches long time back."
+Double century on his "debut series" as a Test opener against South Africa gave India the kind of momentum they were desperately looking for after Virender Sehwag's exit from the scene.
+But ask Rohit about it and he says, "Honestly speaking, I stopped thinking about Test matches a long time back."

 And the obvious question is why?
 "Earlier, I was thinking too much about success in Tests.
 I would go overboard as to why is this happening, why am I playing that shot.
 After each Test innings, I would go to our video analyst, sit, watch and then confuse (clutter) my brain further.
 That wasn't actually the right thing that I was doing," recalled one of India's greatest white ball players.